dbt-labs/docs.getdbt.com/website/docs/learn/5-deploy-your-project.md

 ## Next steps

 <Alert type="success">
 Congratulations 🎉!
-You've just deployed your first dbt project!
+You've just deployed your first dbt project! <strong>Please reply to the email you received with your credentials with a link to your GitHub repository.</strong>
 </Alert>

-Here's a few suggestions to keep learning:
+We're very excited to see you at Learn.
+In the meantime, here's a few suggestions if you want to get a headstart:

 ### Start working on your own project
 Ready to get started with your own project?
 We recommend doing the tutorial a second time to create a new project.
 You should use your own warehouse, along with a query that you frequently run, to build your first models!